mysql/mysql-router/README.txt

 Running
 -------

-To start the harness, type the name of the harness (whatever name you gave to `HARNESS_NAME`) and use the -r option to give the root directory.
-If you have installed a harness you named `router`, the following command should run the harness:
+To start the harness, just run it using `harness` and use the -r option to give the root directory:

-    router -r /
+    harness -r /

+Note that the harness uses the base name of the file (whatever is in argv[0]) together with the prefix to create directories for logging files and plugins.
+This means that if you want to create a harness that automatically load all the plugins in the `/var/lib/router` directory and start them, you need to create a file `router` containing the line above and install it under `/usr/bin` or `/bin`.

-This will automatically load all the plugins in the `/var/lib/router` directory and start them.
-The harness will exit when all the plugins have exited.
+The harness will then load plugins from the directory `/var/lib/router` and write log files to `/var/log/router`.

 Writing Plugins